stringparser/parth/readme.md

 _arguments_
 - `path` type `string`
-- `opt` type `object` optional, with all extra information:
+- `opt` type `object` optional, with extra info after function call:
   - path: the `path` given as an input
   - url: if any, the url contained within the `path` given
   - match: type `string`, part of the path that matched
-  - params: object with a map between labels and the path.
+  - params: object with a map between labels and the path
+  - depth: type `number`, integer representing the `depth` of the path
   - notFound: `false` for perfect match, what is left after of the path if the match wasn't perfect

 _return_